futuregrid/cloud-metrics/README.rst

 ------------------------------------

 FutureGrid Cloud Metrics is a Cloud Accounting software written by Python.
 It supports parsing various log files, and databases to collect resource information, especially for VM instances.
-Once the usage data collected, the FG Metrics supports python command line tools to provide user interactions for measuring statistics.
+Once usage data collected, FG Metrics provides python command line tools to support user interactions for measuring statistics.
 The statistics can be displayed in a graphical form such a javascript chart or a png image graph.

 Please check out the `github:pages <http://futuregrid.github.com/cloud-metrics>`_ for the installation.